mcpython4-coding/core/doc/issues.md

 - issue 199:
     - bug: dynamic generated dimension ids are not saved in saves leading into miss-matches when changing dimension list
     - fix: add them to the storage system and re-assign on load

-- issue 217:
-    bug: certain save data, including chest content, can get lost when loading a world [see warnings in log]

 - issue 235:
     bug: tools are CONSUMED when using them